Jaika1/Networking-Library/README.md

 Up to now, setup has been relatively simple!
 Here is where it may get ever so slightly more confusing at first for some, but all-in-all this shouldn't be too hard to implement, even if you don't fully understand why it works as of now.

-To mark methods as network events to be held by the client or server, we will be using the `NetworkingLibrary.NetDataEventAttribute` attribute.
+To mark methods as network events to be held by the client or server, we will be using the `Jaika1.Networking.NetDataEventAttribute` attribute.
 If you've never used attributes before, that's OK!
 This example should give you enough information to use them for this library.

-First, we need to create a ***static*** method, where the ***first parameter*** is an inheritor of `NetworkingLibrary.NetBase`.
-At the moment, the value parsed into here will only be of type `NetworkingLibrary.UdpClient`, so we shall specify that instead (NetBase is used internally for potential future expansion).
+First, we need to create a ***static*** method, where the ***type of the first parameter*** inherits `Jaika1.Networking.NetBase`.
+At the moment, the value parsed into here will only be of type `Jaika1.Networking.UdpClient`, so we shall specify that instead (NetBase is used internally for potential future expansion).
 The methods return type should be void, although you can make it whatever you want without issue, since the library will never touch the result.

 ```cs
 static void PrintPong(UdpClient client)